Stop (Over) Exfoliating!

 First of all, we don’t disagree that exfoliating can be good for skin.
 There are numerous benefits of (gently) exfoliating regularly.
 It can brighten skin and prevent acne by sloughing off dead skin and bacteria.

 However, like all things in life, everything should be in moderation.
-With all the hottest new skincare trends filled with AHA, BHA, Retinols, scrubs and cool gadget brushes – we’ve been seeing an incredible amount of new clients coming to us with sensitive skin caused by over-exfoliation.
+With all the hottest new skincare trends filled with Alpha Hydroxy Acid (AHA), Beta Hydroxy Acid (BHA), Retinols, scrubs and cool gadget brushes – we’ve been seeing an incredible amount of new clients coming to us with sensitive skin caused by over-exfoliation.
 In fact, our team is inundated with similar stories of people who didn’t use to have sensitive skin, but now do.

 It’s no small matter: Over-exfoliation can cause inflammation and even bacterial infection of the surface skin cells.
 Consequently, your skin could become chronically inflamed, with rashes and pimples popping up.
 This often misleads people into thinking they need more exfoliation, so they make it worse by buying more exfoliating products.

 - Your skin is easily irritated (becomes sensitive)

 - You are starting to experience rough/flaking skin regularly (keeps coming back)